dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeScheduleCount()`

-Checks that schedule events count is not exactly as specified:
+Check that schedule events count doesn't equal to the specified:

 ```php
 $this->dontSeeScheduleCount(5);